goergen95/mof_caldern/pages/classification.md

 Tree Species Classification for the University Forest Caldern
 -------------------------------------------------------------

 This is the map for the classification of tree species for the University Forest Caldern.
-Be aware that the file size is above **100 MB**.
+Be aware that the file size is approximatley **100 MB**.

 The classification is based on a [Random Forest Classifier](https://github.com/goergen95/mof_caldern/blob/master/src/010_rf_classification.R)